 Unlike frogspawn, toadspawn coming in a string of spawn.
 When spawning does occur, female toads produce long strings of eggs, rather than the clusters of spawn laid by frogs.

 Newts and frogs are not mutually exclusive, but they do tend to have a bit of a boom-bust relationship.
 Newts eat tadpoles, so ponds with lots of newts tend to have fewer frogs.
 This isn’t always going to be the case though.
 A decrease in frogs means a decrease in tadpoles and that can lead to fewer newts.
 Then, frog numbers will start to increase.

 This doesn’t always happen, it may just be that your pond is more suitable for newts than frogs.
 This isn’t a bad thing, newts are awesome too and their habitat is just as important as frog habitat.

-How to create the right environment for frogs and toads
+How to care for frogs and toads in your garden

 Sometimes a closer look is needed, especially as the growing tadpoles change and develop quickly.
-Getty Images/Biddiboo
+(Getty)

 It may be cold outside but amphibians are already on the move looking for suitable ponds to spawn in.
 I don’t know if I’ll be lucky enough to get any in my pond this year but I’m excited to find out, and hopefully you are too.